Jes01-ort/TR-Inversa/unidad2/semana5/Barragán-Gonzalez-Posadas-Ortíz-Galván_ética-ia.md

 ### Awareness of the Concept of AI Ethics and Preference for Ethical Frameworks

-- 60% of the surveyed ventures state that they are familiar with the concept of AI ethics, having heard or read it primarily through books, academic articles, and white papers (35%), as well as from events (29%).
+- 60% of the surveyed ventures state that they are familiar with the concept of AI ethics, having heard or read it primarily through books, academic articles, and white papers (35%), as well as through events (29%).
 Only 16% have encountered it in professional or academic training settings.

 - 90% of the ventures that are familiar with the concept of AI ethics consider it relevant to adopt an ethical framework within their teams to guide AI development.